FTBpro/count-von-count/README.md

 With Count-von-Count you can:

-1. Count number of visitors to a site/page.
+1. Count number of visitors on a site/page.
 2. Track number of clicks hourly/daily/weekly/yearly etc...
 3. Measure load time in any client and quickly see the slowest clients.
-4. Store any kind of Leaderboard, such as top writers, top readers, top countries your visitors are coming from.
+4. Store any kind of Leaderboard, such as top writers, top readers, top countries your visitors are come from.
 5. Anything that can be counted!

 Here are some ways that we use it in [FTBPro.com](https://www.ftbpro.com)